Exciting news for our community:

 We’re changing our name to monday.com!

-When Roy and Eran co-founded dapulse back in 2014, they were determined to create a new kind of management tool.
+When Roy and Eran co-founded dapulse back in 2014, they were determined to create a new kind of project management tool.
 They spoke with hundreds of people about the challenges they face at work, and then built a product that’s intuitive, non-imposing, and fast—a tool that teams love to use.

 They had both been developing products since they were kids, and each had some hard-earned successes and failures under their belt.
 They knew that in order to make this new venture a success, they had to launch the product fast, get feedback from customers very early on, and quickly iterate and improve.
 At that stage, what they would call the company was the least of their concerns.